phylum-dev/cli/docs/phylum_analyze.md

 # Analyze a PyPI lock file and apply a label
 $ phylum analyze -l test_branch requirements.txt

+# Analyze a Poetry lock file and return the results to the 'sample' project
+$ phylum analyze -p sample poetry.lock

 # Analyze a RubyGems lock file and return a verbose response with only critical malware
 $ phylum analyze --verbose --filter=crit,mal Gemfile.lock